Heart Failure Accreditation Features and Benefits

 Acute Care: Employ a multidisciplinary, patient-centric approach from admission through discharge.
-Utilization of standardized order sets; visibility into length-of-stay (LOS) and optimal patient outcomes.

-Transitional Care: Prevent unnecessary readmissions with established care coordination at discharge, including early follow-up care and patient/family education.
+Transitions of Care: Prevent unnecessary readmissions with established care coordination at discharge, including early follow-up care and patient/family education.

-Actionable DataWe recently expanded the data submission options that customers may select from in reporting their mandatory accreditation data set.
-These options now include: the ACC Accreditation Conformance Database (ACD); a national/regional database or registry; or a custom electronic health record or database.
 Tracking quality improvement metrics related to the care of HF patients provides valuable insight into outcomes and helps guide strategies and establish goals for the care of various HF cohorts.